-Preceding Pack Light but Bring Everything, Tennis has released two EPs and toured in Ireland, Argentina, Cambodia, Thailand, Bangladesh and Costa Rica, as well as venues up and down the east coast (including Iota Club and Cafe in DC, the Living Room in NYC, Philadelphia's World Cafe Live).
-He has twice opened for Grammy Winner “Shawn Colvin,” performed at the Philadelphia Folk Festival and Falcon Ridge’s “Emerging Artist Showcase,”, and shared the stage with folk legends Ellis Paul and Jonatha Brook.
-He’s appeared on NBC’s “The 10!
-Show” and 6abc’s “Tuned in,” and has become a regular on Philadelphia independent radio (including nationally syndicated WXPN).
+Stateside, Tennis has an ever-expanding regional tour schedule revolving around his home city of Philadelphia.
+He has opened for Grammy Winners Kenny Loggins and Shawn Colvin, performed at the Philadelphia Folk Festival and Falcon Ridge’s “Emerging Artist Showcase,” and shared the stage with folk legends Ellis Paul and Jonatha Brook.
+He’s appeared on NBC’s The 10!
+Show and 6abc’s Tuned in, and has become a regular on Philadelphia independent radio.
 In 2010, Tennis emerged atop more than 600 entrants in the Philadelphia Songwriters Project Contest, and was nominated as Philadelphia’s singer/songwriter of the year by both Origivation Magazine and WSTW’s Hometown Heroes.

-Perhaps his proudest achievement are “Clubhouse Concerts,” a warmly welcoming monthly series at his home in South Philly that Tennis hosts, curates, promotes, runs sound for and performs at.
-Touring favorites like Barnaby Bright, Carsie Blanton, Mieka Pauley and the West Philadelphia Orchestra have graced the stage, and some of Philly’s finest players are likely to show up for Jam sessions that routinely go until 3 in the morning.
-“When I first started playing, music was all about discovering a new side of myself,” says Tennis.
-“Recently it’s been shifting.
-Now I want to bring rhythm and music to others, and maybe it can do for them what it did for me - help them discover.”
+Perhaps his proudest achievement is his “Clubhouse Concerts,” a warmly welcoming monthly series at his home in South Philly, which Tennis hosts, curates, and performs at.
+Touring favorites like Barnaby Bright, Carsie Blanton, the Gold Magnolias, Mieka Pauley and the West Philadelphia Orchestra have graced the stage, and some of Philly’s finest players are likely to show up for jam sessions that routinely go until 3 in the morning.

 Content ©2011-2012 Ryan Tennis.
 Website by Jesse Gimbel.